Vasudevshetty/Python_aiml/README.md

 Matplotlib going on !!!!

-Shifed to Andrew NG's courses, #best of best
+Shifed to Andrew NG's courses, #best of best1 on teh way to complete logistic regression.